WATCH NOW: Waterloo City Council approves extension on Tyson contract to hire workers

 WATERLOO — City Council members unanimously approved Monday an extension for Tyson to hire additional workers, a responsibility outlined in the company’s contract with Iowa Economic Development Authority to gain tax incentives.

-The Tyson pork processing plant was originally required to create 245 additional full-time permanent jobs by Sept.
-30. The company will now have until May 31, 2021, to make the hires, according to the contract amendment.
-The contract is part of the High Quality Jobs program by the IEDA, and it gives Tyson more than $2.3 million in state tax incentives.
+The Tyson pork processing plant originally was required to create 245 additional full-time permanent jobs by Sept.
+30. The company will now have until May 31 to make the hires, according to the contract amendment.
+The contract is part of the IDEA High Quality Jobs program, and it gives Tyson more than $2.3 million in state tax incentives.

 “Because of COVID, they are behind schedule in hiring people,” said Noel Anderson, planning and zoning director.